Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Stability analysis

 The PDE system (\ref{drXeq}-\ref{Zeq}) of the algebraic hyperbolic formulation of the constraints is nonlinear and generally has variable coefficients that depend on the coordinates $(r,x_{1},x_{2})$.
 As explained in \cite{higham1993stiffness}, the standard approach to studying the stability of a nonlinear differential equation near an exact solution involves linearizing the system and freezing the coefficients to obtain a linear differential equation with constant coefficients. \\

-Let us suppose that $(X^{(A)}, Y_{i}^{(A)})$ is an analytical solution of the 2+1 equations.
+Suppose that $(X^{(A)}, Y_{i}^{(A)})$ is an analytical solution of the 2+1 equations.
 We aim to find solutions in its vicinity by considering perturbations $(X^{(A)} + \delta X, Y_{i}^{(A)} + \delta{Y_{i}})$.
 To do so, we fix the freely specifiable variables derived from the 4-dimensional metric associated with the analytical solution and substitute the new solution in the equations (\ref{drXeq}-\ref{Zeq}).
-Disregarding non linear terms on the variables $( \delta X,\delta{Y_{i}})$ we obtain the following system:
+Disregarding nonlinear terms on the variables $( \delta X,\delta{Y_{i}})$ we obtain the following system:

 Where $Z^{(A)}$ is the original algebraic relation evaluated at the analytical solution $Z(X^{(A)},Y_{i}^{(A)})$. \\

 For simplicity, we assume that the perturbations depend only on a single angular coordinate, $x_{1}$, which we denote as $x$.
 By defining the 1-dimensional angular grid $\{i\Delta x\}_{i=1}^{N}$ in the interval $[0,2L]$, with spacing $\Delta x = 2L/N$ and approximating all angular derivatives using the Fourier collocation method described in Section \ref{section:numerical_approach}, the previous system can be written as a coupled system of ordinary differential equations,